pavelkraleu/grid-fin-carnival/README.md

 This is a carnival mask to be worn on an arm, so you can be Falcon 9 🚀.
 This work is based on [this model](https://www.printables.com/model/142891-grid-fin-spacex-falcon-9) of SpaceX Grid fin.

-I modified [STL model](https://www.printables.com/model/142891-grid-fin-spacex-falcon-9) from Printables in OpenSCAD to have round part which wraps round arms and also secures rubber band.
+I modified the [STL model](https://www.printables.com/model/142891-grid-fin-spacex-falcon-9) from Printables in OpenSCAD to have the round part which wraps round the arm with a groove to hold the rubber band.

-Mask was printed in two parts on Prusa Mini and glued together.
+The mask consists of two grid fins which were both printed in two parts on Prusa Mini and glued together.

 <table>
 <tr>